 In additions to snares, a walk in the countryside will reveal other types of animal traps.
 The two main types of traps you are likely to see are Spring Traps and Cage Traps.

-Fenn Traps are the most popular spring trap used by gamekeepers.
+Fenn Traps was the most popular spring trap used by gamekeepers.
 Sometimes referred to as Solway Spring Trap, they come in two sizes, MK4 or MK6.
 It is an offence to set any spring trap in the open.

 Body Grip traps are less common than Fenn Traps but keep a look out for them.